 My professional photographic niche is yoga photography.
 I work with individuals and studios to capture images of your most authentic self.

 Aside from producing attractive imagery, photographic sessions help to document your progress and practice of yoga.
 Repeated documentation can help the dedicate student to grow by recognizing body alignment, and seeing gradual change over time in advancement within an asana.
 A graduate of a 200-hour YTT, I can help you with alignment, and adjustments throughout the session.

-Contact me for studio sessions or destination half-day or full-day expeditions to capture your beauty in natural settings.
+Contact me for indoor or outdoor sessions or destination half-day or full-day expeditions to capture your beauty in natural settings.

-CURRENTLY PLANNING - Bay Area Photo Blitz Weekend: Two days of hour-long sessions offered at a discounted price, held at three locations in the Bay!
+CURRENTLY PLANNING - Bay Area Photo Blitz Weekend July 13th and 14th: Two days of hour-long sessions offered at a discounted price, held at three locations in the Bay!
+Sign up here!

-1-HOUR SESSION: $120 15-30 hi-res professionally edited digital images Enjoy a full hour of working together to create imagery you are excited about!
+1-HOUR SESSION: $120 / 2-HOUR SESSION $200 Enjoy a full hour or two of working together to create imagery you are excited about!
 Let's get artistic and let your radiant self shine!